Uganda: Railroad

 The rail network in Uganda is approximately 1260 km long.
 The longest lines are the main line from Kampala to Tororo (249 km), the western line from Kampala to Kasese (333 km), the northern line from Tororo to Pakwach (641 km).

 Communications

+There are several systems of communication, including telephony, radio and television broadcasts, internet, mail, and newspapers.
+The use of phones and the internet has rapidly increased.